alibekU/disaster_messages_categorization/README.md

 The training data comes from Figure Eight's (Aspen) dataset that can be found at https://appen.com/datasets/combined-disaster-response-data.
 It is a dataset of thousands of messages (more than 26 000) collected during natural disasters from various sources.
 For each message there are 36 possible categories (like 'medical_help', 'weather_related' and etc.)

-# Project structure
-- data\
-    - process_data.py - ETL for the data: from csv files to sqlite db, plus computing and saving data for web app visuals in the db.
-Invoked only once before web app deployment.
-    - messages.csv - a CSV with messages
-    - categories.csv - a CSV with labels - message categories
-    - Disaster_response.db - an sqlite DB file
-- models\
-    - train_classifier.py - ML pipeline that trains and tunes a model for classification, and then stores the model in a file for future use by web app.
-Invoked only once before web app deployment.
-    - support_functions.py - additional functions
-    - classifier.pkl - a Pickle file, saved classification model
-- app\
-    - run.py - the main script of Flask web app
-    - support_functions.py - additional functions
-    - templates\
-        - master.html - main html page template
-        - go.html - a template for displaying result of classification - list of categories with highlightment of relevant ones
-- images\ - pictures for the README file
-- requirements.txt - a list of required PIP packages, result of `pip freeeze` command
-- nltk.txt - a list of NLTK modules to be downloaded at Heroku server for usage in the code
-- Procfile - code for Flask app launch at Heroku
-- ML Pipeline Preparation.ipynb - a Jupyter notebook with ML pipeline exploration
-- README.md - readme file

 # Installation
 1. In order to install the code and deploy the app locally please download from Github: `git clone https://github.com/alibekU/disaster_messages_categorization.git`.
 2. You may want to set up a new virtual environment: `python3 -m venv /path/to/new/virtual/environment`